weekendesk/nodegate/docs/collections/_workers/aggregate.md

 The third argument `options` is an object accepting these keys:

+ - `failStatusCodes`: Array of generic status codes which will break the workflow, starting the worklows `onError` option.
+The default value is `[400, 500]`.
  - `path`: [object path](https://github.com/mariocasciaro/object-path){:target="_blank"} like
  destination for the response of the request.
 Like the `container`'s body, existing keys will be overwritted.